yuricord/yuripelago-bot/docs/setup.md

 1. Set 'BotItemSpoilTraps' to 'true' if you'd like to have traps spoiled, or change to 'false' to hide traps
 1. Set 'BotItemFilterLevel' to the level you'd like (0, 1, 2)

 You're free to leave the Advanced Config section as-is unless you know what you're doing.
-Detailed refrences on the .env can be found on the main [Readme](/README.md)
+Detailed references on the .env can be found on the main [Readme](/README.md)

 ## Step 5) Create Python venv + Dependencies (You only need to do this once)
-Create the venv: `python -m venv bridgeipelago`
+Create the venv: `python -m venv .venv`

-Join the venv: `source bridgeipelago/bin/activate`
+Join the venv: `source .venv/bin/activate`

-While inside the venv, run: `pip install -r requirements.txt`
+While inside the venv, run: `pip install uv && uv sync`

 ## Step 6) Finally: Running the Bot
-Ensure you've joined the venv and setup the .env file, then run: `python3 bridgeipelago.py`
+Ensure you've joined the venv and setup the .env file, then run: `uv run ./main.py`

 You'll see the bot connect in your Discord channel and join the Archipelago game.